zpoint/Redis-Internals/Object/geohash/geohash.md

 The granularity becomes 2 bits

-The final step seperates every single bit in the origin 32 bit integer, it's too large to fit into a single image, so we just ignore it
+The final step seperates every single bit in the origin 32 bit integer, it's too large to fit into a single image, so we will ignore `step5`

 And the final statement `x | (y << 1)` interleaves x and y